pmartinezarbizu/pairwiseAdonis/README.md

 # pairwiseAdonis
-# version 0.3 includes 2 functions
+# version 0.4 includes 2 functions
 pairwise.adonis

 pairwise.adonis2

 # pairwise.adonis
-This is a wrapper function for multilevel pairwise comparison using adonis (~Permanova) from package 'vegan'.
+This is a wrapper function for multilevel pairwise comparison using adonis2 (~Permanova) from package 'vegan'.
 The function returns adjusted p-values using p.adjust().
 It does not accept interaction between factors neither strata.

 # pairwise.adonis2
 This function accepts strata

-NOTE: This is still a developing version -- results using interactions may not be right.
-Please validate.
+NOTE: This is still a developing version -- Please validate your results.
 I would appreciate feed back.

 update 28 April 2020: